zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-data-preprocessing.md

-# Lab 6: (Advanced Session) How to Preprocess Raw Data for Training and Detection
+# Lab 5: (Advanced Session) How to Preprocess Raw Data for Training and Detection

-Due to the natural of time-series anomaly detection, the data required for training any ML models needs to be formatted properly.
-Similarly here, our core ML algorithm behind our service has some requirements on the data to train an effective model.
-In this section, we can discuss the requirements and share some examples to show the user how to prepare and process raw data for training the model.

 ## Introduction
-The core of our Anomaly Detection service is a multivariate anomaly detection algorithm, which has two major data quality requirements on the training data:

-* The training data should be anomaly-free (without outliers), containing observations that have normal conditions ONLY.
-* The training data should cover all the normal scenarios which contain the full value ranges on all attributes.

-Additionally, the algorithm also has some requirements on format, minimum attributes/observations, and others as follows:

-* The data should have a 2-D matrix shape for CSV format:
-    - columns containing timestamp, and other numeric attributes/signals/sensors
-    - each row representing one observation of those attributes/signals/sensors at a given timestamp.
-    - The data should be strictly ordered by timestamp, and no duplicated timestamps.
-* The data should have at least 3 highly correlated attributes.
-* At least one attribute does not have a missing value.
-* The number of observations/timestamps in training data should be at least 8 * number of attributes or 40, whichever is greater.
-* The later sections are basically follow those requirements to preprocess the data and provide some recommendations.
+In real-world business scenarios, the actual use case of anomaly detection might be very different, hence the collected raw data may be very different, which requires data analysis and preprocessing before used in model training.

+In this session, we will discuss several common scenarios in general and show how to handle them properly, in order to inspire you to prepare the real data in your actual application.

+***Estimated Lab Time***: 60 minutes

 ### Objectives
+In this lab, you will:
+- learn some basic technicals to perform data analysis and preprocessing

-* After this session, you should be able to learn some basic technicals to transform/preprocess the raw data into proper format for using our service to build AD models.
+- Be able to prepare raw data into the format required for model training

 ### Prerequisites
+- Be familiar with Python programming

-* User should have a Python or Anaconda environment to perform data transformation and analysis.
-User can either set it up on their local machine, or signup our Oracle [Data Science Platform](https://www.oracle.com/data-science/).
+- Have a Python or Anaconda environment to perform data analysis and preprocessing
+    - User can either set it up on their local machine, or signup our Oracle [Data Science Platform](https://www.oracle.com/data-science/)
-* Install a few Python libraries, such as `pandas`, `numpy`, `scipy`
+- Install a few Python libraries, such as `pandas`, `numpy`, `scipy`

 ## **STEP 1:** Preparing Data